apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 With proper sizing of the cluster and provided RWX Storage CLass, this guide should be working on any OpenShift, however it was successfully executed on the following once.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
+OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class

-OpenShift 4.7.x - 5 Worker Nodes (16 CPU, 32GB Memory)
+- ARO - Azure Red Hat OpenShift allowing to run managed Red Hat OpenShift on Azure OpenShift 4.7.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ODF (OCS) with ocs-storagecluster-cephfs Strorage Class

 - Traditional OpenShift cluster created from scratch on top of virtualization platform
-OpenShift 4.7.x on vms - 6 Worker Nodes (16 CPU, 32GB Memory)
+OpenShift 4.7.x on vms - 6 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class

 ## What is in the package 📦